String Literal Syntax¶

 """let x = "foo";"""

-Raw string for C:\users\
+Raw string equivalent to C:\users\

 :